julzaza/wildwitchherbs/_posts/2025-12-08-straw-bear-last-field-spirit.md

 All are variations of the old belief that **spirit and soil are inseparable**.

-If this mythic worldview interests you, explore related arts in **[Witch’s Winter Bottle: Solstice Protection Magic](/witchy-winter-solstice-bottle)**.

 ---

 ## Why the Straw Bear Still Matters